Play: Me and Mamie O’Rourke: Apollo Theatre, London, 1993

 Three years later I saw French on her own star in My Brilliant Divorce, a one woman-play written by Geraldine Aron.
 French is very funny company to be with and tackled the difficult subject of loneliness with ease.

-I saw French and Saunders one last time live on stage in 2009 at The Theatre Royal, Drury Lane in London for Still Alive: The Final Farewell.
-Since starting out at Comedy Store with The Comic Strip, the night was a host of favourite sketches over the years mixed with new material.
-Their strengths of personality played off each other with liveliness and playfulness and was wonderful to witness.
+I saw French and Saunders once last time in 2009 at The Theatre Royal, Drury Lane in London for Still Alive: The Final Farewell.
+Since starting out at Comedy Store with The Comic Strip the night was a host of favourite sketches over the years mixed with new material.
+Their strengths of personality playing off each other with liveliness and playfulness was wonderful to witness.